 From the south to the north, and back down to the south, reflect on your journey as you watch our approach to our last port of the voyage, Bergen, in the early morning.
-Say your goodbyes to the crew and disembark for a transfer that will take you from the ship to the airport via 7 Fjell brewery, Bergen's first microbrewery and one of the 50 Norwegian suppliers we partner with.
-You can look forward to a relaxed tour of the brewery and the chance to sample a range of their delicious beers in a tasting session.
+Say your goodbyes to the crew and disembark the ship, marking the end of your travels with us.

-After the brewery visit, your transfer will continue to the airport for your included flight to the UK.
-You've sailed on The North Cape Express, exploring Norway's coastal cities and villages all the way to the top of the European continent.
-During the journey, you'll have experienced Norway's varied climate, seen majestic mountains and fjords, and maybe gazed up in awe at the Northern Lights once or several times.
+You've sailed on the North Cape Line, exploring Norway's coastal cities and villages all the way to the top of the European continent.
+During the journey, you'll have experienced Norway's varied climate, seen majestic mountains and fjords, and maybe info@small-cruise-ships.com | small-cruise-ships.com gazed up in awe at the Northern Lights once or several times.